 6. The pink illustration by Guy Shield shows young lovers kissing at the drive-in.
 This example shows that it doesn’t really matter what palette you use, as long as it’s a limited one, it can suggest the desaturation of night.
 The viewer also knows that it is night-time because that’s when teenagers used to go to drive-in movies.
 So the surrounding narrative is also important.

 7. In night time scenes some tonal diversity is still necessary — a wider range of tones makes it easier to create interest.
 With a little imagination, lighter tones can be exaggerated or made up.
 An imaginary light source is one thing, but there are also rain droplets on a window which may collectively add up to quite a light painting if there is something lighting them up.
 Fog and mist are also light in colour, and so a light horizon might be put down to that.
 Cities seem to light up from below, even in the dead of night.
 Bodies of water are reflective, and provide sources of light by virtue of reflection.
 (Presumably a moon.)
 In any case, a strong contrast between the foreground and the background helps greatly with night scenes.
-The foreground can be in silhouette (popular at the moment in games such as World Of Goo and also on YA book covers).
+The foreground can be in silhouette (popular at the moment in games such as World Of Goo and also on young adult book covers, all influenced by Lotte Reiniger).
 In this case the background will be more or less in full colour.
 Alternatively, the foreground can be light against a dark background.

 What about when the illustrator wants to depict true darkness, possibly because the darkness itself is part of the story?
 How do we show darkness while still showing some sort of picture?
 Jon Klassen worked with this exact problem when he illustrated The Dark by Lemony Snicket.
 He got around it by making use of the a silhouette technique.
 The light parts are surrounded by large blocks of black, in which neither the viewer nor the character sees anything at all, at least not until illuminated by chinks of light.